 Unfortunately 21% reported feeling let down by a supplier on their wedding day.
 This can happen to the most experienced of wedding planners, the secret is to use recommended suppliers and ensure there is a back-up plan for the main elements of your day should something go wrong.
 For example, when booking entertainment, ask what will happen if a band member, singer or DJ is sick on the day?
 Does your entertainment company have a reserve act if this does happen?
 Find out what it is and decide if you would be happy with this.

-This one is more difficult to deal with because by the nature of a wedding day, expectations, hopes and dreams are high.
-Apparently 15% of couples said they felt pressure to ‘get it right’ from others, but what does ‘get it right’ even mean?
-When planning a wedding there will be lots of people telling you what you need in order to have the perfect day, but trying to create something that is perfect is bound to cause stress.
-You can organise your wedding day as best you can, but no doubt there will be something that doesn’t go to plan.
+Lastly on our list of the 8 most stressful things about planning a wedding is most difficult to deal with.
+By the nature of a wedding day, expectations, hopes and dreams are high.
+Apparently 15% of couples said they felt pressure to ‘get it right’ from others.
+But what does ‘get it right’ even mean?
+When planning a wedding there will be lots of people telling you what you need in order to have the perfect day.
+Trying to create something that is perfect is bound to cause stress.
+You can organise your wedding day as best you can.
+No doubt there will be something that doesn’t go quite to plan.
 Don’t let minor mishaps spoil your day.
 Keep your eye on the bigger picture and enjoy your day – after all that planning, you deserve it.

 Of course the other option – hire the professionals!!!!

 An expert wedding planner should be able to take away most of these pressures, and deal with them for you.
-To bring in a company such as TLC may seem an immediate extravagance – but reality is that you can then enjoy the wedding planning process by being involved where and when you like, have the best available entertainment and venues on the market for your big day, and ensure the top suppliers in the country deliver an amazing wedding – without having to deal with the hassles!
+To bring in a company such as TLC may seem an immediate extravagance.
+Reality is that you can then enjoy the wedding planning process by being involved where and when you like.
+You can have the best available entertainment and venues on the market for your big day, and ensure the top suppliers in the country deliver an amazing wedding.
+All without having to deal with the hassles!

-The best wedding stress management tool – could just be the wedding planning professional.
+The best wedding stress management tool and way to avoid the 8 most stressful things about planning a wedding – could just be the wedding planning professional!
+Call